mendicant-original/s9-e3/README.md

 In this exercise, I would like you to build a tool that makes exploring digital circuitry fun and interesting.
-The summary below provides some suggestions on what things in particular I have in mind, but everyone should be able to come up with their own unique take on the idea.
+The summary below provides some suggestions on what things in particular I have in mind, but everyone should be able to come up with their own unique take on the idea without too much overlap.

 ## Exercise Summary

-- Design and model a game with the following features:
-  - A map which can be represented as a graph structure
-  - Rules that result in exponentially increasing danger as the game progresses
-  - Resources which players must collect repeatedly in sets to win the game
-  - Rules that create tension between slowing down immediate danger and collecting all the needed resources
-- Create your own unique theme, don't copy the scenarios from the example games
-- Implement at least a single player mode which demonstrates the game setup and the different actions that can take place on a turn.
+- You should create a tool that makes exploring and learning about logical circuitry fun and interesting.
+- You can use the "All Wired Up" problem and MineCraft's Redstone circuits as an inspiration, but your project can and should take a different approach.
+- The ability to re-use subcomponents such as the various logic gates in a modular way would be nice.
+So you should be able to build a custom gate and re-use it in another gate.
+- The way you handle input and output visualization is completely up to you, but it should be something easy to work with for someone who wants to explore circuitry but is not necessarily a programmer.
+- It should be possible to assign inputs, evaluate the circuits, and then inspect their outputs.
+- Some sort of friendly debugging process and tools would be nice to have.

 ## Submission Guidelines